SK Hynix posts record quarterly profit surpassing Samsung on AI boom

-SEOUL :South Korea's SK Hynix on Thursday posted a record quarterly profit as the Nvidia supplier saw strong sales of advanced chips such as high-bandwidth memory (HBM) used in generative artificial intelligence chipsets.
+Shares in SK Hynix, a key supplier to AI chip giant Nvidia, however, dropped 4 per cent on Thursday as the company warned of steeper price declines in commodity memory chips used in smartphones and computers, due to slowing demand and growing competition from Chinese rivals.

+Before the result, SK Hynix shares had jumped about 30 per cent so far this year on bullish sentiment driven by its business discussions with Nvidia, outperforming Samsung, whose shares rose 2 per cent over the same period.

-The quarterly operating profit of 8.1 trillion won ($5.64 billion) from the world's second-biggest memory chipmaker exceeded its bigger rival Samsung Electronics' forecast December-quarter operating profit of 6.5 trillion won.
+The world's second-biggest memory chipmaker posted an operating profit of 8.1 trillion won ($5.64 billion) in the October-December quarter, exceeding Samsung's forecast fourth-quarter operating profit of 6.5 trillion won.

 This is the first time that SK Hynix's quarterly operating profit beat Samsung's total operating profit, analysts said, as its rival lags in supplying high-end HBM chips to Nvidia.